drea-wichman/cybersecurity-journey/personal-opsec-setup.md

 # Personal Operational Security Setup

 ## Overview
-When I started learning about cybersecurity formally, I realized that I was already thinking like a defender by being security concious in my personal life.
+When I started learning about cybersecurity formally, I realized that I was already thinking like a defender by being security conscious in my personal life.
 This documents my personal setup and transition away from Google ecosystem (Gmail, Chrome, and Google search) to privacy-focused alternatives (Proton, Tor, and DuckDuckGo).

 ## Email Strategy